1961 Provincial Speedway League

 The 1961 Provincial Speedway League was the second season of the Provincial League.

 Summary

 Eleven speedway teams took part.
 Liverpool, Yarmouth and Bristol had all folded at the end of the previous season and Bradford were unable to take their place in the league after the construction of their new track was delayed.

 Exeter, Plymouth, Wolverhampton, Middlesbrough and Newcastle all re-opened their tracks and joined the league for the start of the season.
 Plymouth took on Bristol's riders and Bulldog nickname.
 Poole were champions, finishing seven points ahead of runners up Plymouth.
+After a couple of challenge meetings held throughout 1960 Exeter returned following a five-year league absence under the promotion of Wally Mawdsley and Pete Lansdale.